INSTALLING AND OPERATING THE

 Reassemble the pogo-lands connector to the instrument by reversing the steps in the previous paragraph.

 Choose an adapter orientation: The adapter orients on the upper port in one of two ways, "forward" or "right-hand".
 See Figure 1 (forward) versus Figure 6 (right-hand) below.
 You should choose one of these orientations to initially install the adapter.
-The "forward" orientation places the digital camera upright and directly over the top of the Topcon upper unit.
-This is the most compact orientation, but the images in the camera will be inverted, which is inconvenient but readily corrected when viewing or editing on a computer.
-The camera body is also located in away from the operator, making it awkward to review photos on the camera display, and practically requiring an external HDTV display or tethered PC.
+For operation when tethered to a computer, choose the forward orientation, which places the digital camera upside down and directly over the top of the Topcon upper unit.
+This is the most compact orientation.
+The camera body is also located in away from the operator, making it awkward to review photos on the camera display, and requiring an external HDTV display or tethered PC.
 The "right-hand" orientation places the camera out to the right of the upper port, with the top of the camera body facing the operator.
 Photos are upright in the camera, and the camera is somewhat more accessible to the operator (although still on its side), but the camera is somewhat awkwardly suspended over the side of the Topcon upper unit.
-Unfortunately the most convenient orientation of the the camera to the rear would unavoidably block the operator's access to the viewfinder eyepiece, and so is not practical.

-Observe that three setscrews attach and lock each fitting to the diagonal.
+Observe that three setscrews attach and lock the Canon lens fitting to the diagonal, and a sleeve with single setscrew locks onto the Topcon bayonet adapter.
 See Figure 4 below.
-Each fitting rotates when the setscrews are loosened, and adjustment of this rotation is a part of assembling the lens and installing the adapter on the upper port.
-You may loosen and tighten these setscrews with the provided 1.3mm hex key.
+The lens fitting and the bayonet attachment sleeve rotate when their respective setscrews are loosened, and adjustment of this rotation is a part of assembling the lens and installing the adapter on the upper port.
+You may loosen and tighten these setscrews with the provided 1.3mm and 2mm hex keys.
 By carefully adjusting the rotation and locking the adjustment with the setscrews, you perform several critical adjustments: the forward versus right-hand orientation of the adapter, the alignment of the adapter squarely to the instrument, and the alignment of the camera squarely to the image.
 See Figure 3 versus Figure 7 below.

-The two "side" faces of the diagonal show two setscrews each, and the two "end" faces one setscrew each.
-Note that the bayonet fitting partly covers one of the end setscrews.
+The side faces of the diagonal each provide a setscrew, and the end face a third setscrew.
+Note that the bayonet fitting partly covers the end setscrew.
 This setscrew (which holes the threaded lens fitting) should have already been not quite tightened, so that it allows the rotation of the threaded lens fitting when you loosen the side setscrews.
 The notch on the bayonet fitting should also be already oriented for forward orientation.

 Using the 1.3mm hex key, tighten the side setscrews for the threaded lens fitting.
-Screw the 50mm Canon lens just slightly hand-tight onto the threaded lens fitting on the adapter, until the lens seats against the adapter body.
+Screw the 60mm Canon lens just slightly hand-tight onto the threaded lens fitting on the adapter, until the lens seats against the adapter body.
 Take care with these threads as they are very fine and easily damaged if misthreaded.
 Once the lens seats, loosen the side setscrews, attach the Canon camera body to the lens, and rotate the camera and lens on the adapter so the camera body is at the proper angle for the forward- or right-hand orientation you have chosen.
-Tighten the setscrews firmly.
+In the forward orientation, the Canon camera should be upside down, which will then yield an upright image.
+Tighten the side setscrews firmly.

 Calibrate the focus of the Canon camera to the Topcon instrument: Focus calibration is a quick and easy, one-time procedure, but it is absolutely critical to the proper performance of the adapter.
 You must set the digital camera lens to a fixed, manual focus on the adapter's field stop, which permits you later to focus the retinal image in the normal way.
 If the focus calibration is off, then all digital photos will be out of focus even though the instrument display indicates a correct focus on the patient eye.
 Proceed as follows: